tower-rs/tower/guides/building-a-middleware-from-scratch.md

 }
 ```

-One possible return type is be `Pin<Box<dyn Future<...>>>`.
+One possible return type is `Pin<Box<dyn Future<...>>>`.
 However we want our
-`Timeout` to add as little overhead as possible so we would like to find a way
+`Timeout` to add as little overhead as possible, so we would like to find a way
 to avoid allocating a `Box`.
 Imagine we have a large stack, with dozens of
-nested `Service`s, where each layer allocates a new `Box` for every request, that
+nested `Service`s, where each layer allocates a new `Box` for every request
-passes through it.
-That would result in a lot of allocations which might impact
+that passes through it.
+That would result in a lot of allocations which might
-performance.
+impact performance.

 ## The response future

-To avoid having to use a `Box` lets instead write our own `Future`
+To avoid using `Box` lets instead write our own `Future` implementation.
+We
-implementation.
-We start by creating a struct called `ResponseFuture`.
-It has to
+start by creating a struct called `ResponseFuture`.
+It has to be generic over
-be generic over the inner service's response future type.
-This is analogous to
+the inner service's response future type.
+This is analogous to wrapping services
-wrapping services in other services, but this time we're wrapping futures in
+in other services, but this time we're wrapping futures in other futures.
-other futures.

 ```rust
 use tokio::time::Sleep;